bobby3J/bobz-repo/README.md

 # bobz-repo

-My first project using react native for an ecommerce site!
+My first project using react for an ecommerce site!